6366295/br-trigger/README.md

 # Broadcast Receiver Trigger
 Part of the Broadcast Receiver Plugin.

-Receivers broadcasts containing IntentDescription.
+Receives broadcast message containing an IntentDescription.
 Build new Intent from the IntentDescription.
 Broadcast new Intent.
 Target of Intent is found in the IntentDescription.